 - Provide an unforgettable experience that impacts your volunteers

-Offering a perk program provides another reason for volunteers to work for your association and stay engaged.
-Giving volunteers facetime at member events might also serve as an effective recruitment technique within your association.
+Offering a perk program can provide another reason for volunteers to work at your association and stay engaged.
+Giving volunteers facetime at member events might also serve as an effective recruitment technique.

 4. Provide volunteer orientation

-Volunteer orientation is all about educating your workers about the mission and goals of your association.
-The emphasis of orientation should be to help your volunteers learn more about your association and understand how they fit in.
-If your volunteers have a clear sense of role and where they fit in at your association, you can foster an individual’s excitement and maximize volunteer engagement.
+Volunteer orientation is all about educating your members about the mission and goals of your association.
+The emphasis of orientation should be to help your volunteers learn more about your organization and understand how they fit in.
+If a volunteer has a clear sense of their role, it’s easier to foster a member’s excitement and maximize volunteer engagement.

+- Design an orientation program.
 Determine how you want to conduct your volunteer orientation.
-Will it be in person or virtual?
 Having in-person orientation is a great way for volunteers to meet and bond, but virtual options are flexible and easy to access for busy volunteers.
-If you opt for an in-person orientation, you’ll also want to consider a suitable day and time for the event.
-Your volunteers are likely more available in the early evenings or at the weekends, however, you can also request their availability to set an orientation around their needs.

 - Association mission statement